pycroscopy/scalable_analytics/pycharm_cades_vm.md

-# Running PyCharm through an ORNL CADES Birthright Cloud virtual machine using X-forwarding
+# Running PyCharm on a virtual machine using X-forwarding

 **Samuel Williams**<br>
 Scanning Probe Microscopy<br>